Impact of Heat Stress

 Milk Quality

-One physiological by-product of heat stress in dairy cows is reduced immune function that can lead to higher SCC as observed in this herd.
-Also, it is not uncommon to notice a lag between when heat stress occurs and when SCC becomes elevated.
+One physiological effect of heat stress in dairy cows is reduced immune function, which can lead to higher somatic cell counts (SCC), as observed in this herd.
+It’s also common to see a delay between the onset of heat stress and the rise in SCC levels.

 Clinical Mastitis and Transition Cow Health

-Figure 5 provides a visual picture of health events during the critical transition cow period over the last year.
-In this herd, there are three clinical mastitis cases per month on average, but from June through September, cases double to six per month.
-Clinical ketosis also shows the same seasonal trend, elevating from an average of 10 cases to 21 per month during the summer.
+Figure 5 illustrates health events during the critical transition cow period over the past year.
+In this herd, the average number of clinical mastitis cases is three per month.
+However, from June through September, this number doubles to six cases per month.
+Similarly, clinical ketosis follows a seasonal trend, increasing from an average of 10 cases per month to 21 during the summer.

 Impacts of heat stress during the summer months (90 days) for the example herd of 921 cows can be translated to the following economic losses: